-The nonpartisan Congressional Budget Office released the annual Long-Term Budget Outlook, which provides the official long-term forecast for budget deficits, national debt, and government spending.
+Each year, the nonpartisan Congressional Budget Office produces a long-term forecast for budget deficits, national debt, revenue, and government spending.
 Here’s what you need to know about where we are headed.
 See a more detailed analysis here.

-Without changes, deficits and debt will rise without end.
+Without changes, the debt will rise without end.

-- National debt held by the public will rise from the current level of 75 percent of the economy, which is a post-war record and nearly twice the historical average, to 141 percent of the economy by 2046 and be on an upward path.
+- National debt held by the public will nearly double from the current level of 77 percent of the economy to 150 percent by 2047.
+Tweet

 Autopilot spending will drive debt upwards, even though the rest of the budget will shrink.

-- An aging population and rising health care costs will increase spending on Social Security and federal health care programs like Medicare and Medicaid.
+- An aging population and rising health care costs per person will increase spending on Social Security and federal health care programs like Medicare.

-- Interest on the debt will be the fastest growing part of the federal budget and is forecast to double as a share of the economy in eight years.
+- Interest on the debt will be the fastest growing part of the federal budget.

 - Growing debt also increases the risk of a fiscal crisis down the road and leaves the country less able to respond to crises that may arise.